My Paintings on View at 45 Rockefeller Plaza through Oct. 2023

 "...Watching performance artist Deborah Wasserman in action, you’d swear she had multiple personalities.
 Last Saturday at Corona Plaza, she channeled her inner nature goddess and became green Mother Earth/Queen of Trash, a long cape of garbage trailing behind her, as curious passers-by watched and wondered..."
 Please follow the link to read complete article.

-A Woman's Work Is Never Done, MADE IN QUEENS, Queens Museum, December 2015
+A Woman's Work Is Never Done, Made in Queens, Queens Museum

 In A Woman's Work Is Never Done, I will be sharing my perspective on being a woman/artist/homemaker and how it applies to labor/art/market. "... the very definition of art has been biased in that 'art' was what men did in European tradition and 'crafts' were what women and natives did.
 But it's actually all the same" —Gloria Steinem